-In this article, we’re going to take an extended look at Section 4 of Z10, which is all about planning an OHSMS.
+In this article, we’re going to take an extended look at Section 4, which is all about planning an OHSMS.
 That includes reviews, both initial and ongoing; assessments and prioritization of tasks; objectives; implantation plans; and allocation of resources.

-Below, we’ll remind you of the other articles in the series (and give you links) and then we’ll dive right into this one.
+In the sections below, we’ll link you to all of the articles in this series, but for now, we’ll dive right into this one.

 So, we’re going to talk about planning an OHSMS.
 Let’s start by seeing how planning fits into the entire process.